Top 2 Cricket World Cup 2015 Venue

 There are 49 World Cup matches planned taking all things together, and the matches will be arranged over 14 venues similarly isolated between the two Australasian nations.

-The 7 venues from Australia are Adelaide, Brisbane, Canberra, Hobart, Melbourne, Perth, Sydney, while Auckland, Christchurch, Dunedin, Hamilton, Napier, Nelson and Wellington are the 7 from New Zealand.
+The 7 venues from Australia are Adelaide, Brisbane, Canberra, Hobart, Melbourne, Perth, Sydney, while Auckland, Christchurch, Dunedin, Hamilton, Napier, Nelson and Wellington are the 7 from New Zealand

 All the aforementioned urban communities facilitated no less than one World Cup amusement in 1992, with Nelson in New Zealand being the main new expansion.